umaxiaotian/OpenScrape/README.md

 ## Features

 - Asynchronous scraping: OpenScrape uses Python's asyncio to perform non-blocking I/O operations, making it efficient for large scale scraping tasks.
 - Google search: Currently, OpenScrape supports scraping search results from Google.
-You can specify the search term, number of results, and language.
+You can specify the search search, number of results, and language.
+- Synchronous scraping: OpenScrape now also supports synchronous operations, allowing for more flexibility in how you use the library.

 ## Future Plans

 - More services: We plan to extend OpenScrape to support scraping from a variety of other services.
-- Synchronous scraping: While OpenScrape currently only supports asynchronous operations, we plan to add support for synchronous operations in the future.

 ## Installation